CamelCaseCam/AbrahamicReligionsVisualized/README.md

 In 1054, the East-West Schism (AKA the Great Schism) splits Christianity into Western Catholicism and Eastern Orthodoxy

 In 1378, two popes were elected after the death of Pope Gregory XI.
 In 1409, a third Pisan pope was elected, further complicating the issue

+The Roman Catholic church undergoes the Counter-Reformation in response to the Protestant Reformation